Free home visits

 800, 700, 600, 500 and 9, 7, 5 and 3.
 The higher the number, the greater the technology.

-Founded in 1977, the Lohne-based hearing aid brand's focus has always been on service orientation and provide innovation to its consumers.
+Founded in 1977, the Lohne-based hearing aid brand's focus has always been on service orientation and providing innovation to its consumers.
 Audio Service was also the first hearing aid brand to produce custom hearing in Germany.

 As we mentioned earlier, when researching hearing aid devices it is important to explore the comparison of hearing aid brands available in the UK.
 To find out the hearing aid brands list and prices available in the UK and what we offer, please click on the hearing aid brand list links below.